shahmoradi/grb_world/README.txt

-Last updated by: Amir Shahmoradi, Thursday 1:14 PM, April 23 2015, Institute for Fusion Studies, The University of Texas at Austin
+Last updated: Amir Shahmoradi, Thursday 1:14 PM, April 23 2015, Institute for Fusion Studies, The University of Texas at Austin

 description of GRB_WORLD_MODEL repository content: